Fijian cuisine: Staples

 Taro is the most important staple for special occasions.
 It is available in 70 different varieties; some turn pink or yellow or remain white after cooking.
 It can be grown in any soil conditions.
 Taro is a rich source of fiber.

 Cassava or tavioka has replaced yams and is now the most cultivated and consumed staple crop in Fiji.
 It is boiled in salt and water until soft and eaten with stews and curries.

-Kumala (sweet potato) was not traditionally the staple for native Fijian diet.
+Kumala (sweet potato) was not traditionally a staple in the native Fijian diet.
 It was brought from Papua New Guinea.
-It is easy to grow and provides good yield now is the cheapest of all root crops and is eaten by most people their soups, stews or curries.
+It is easy to grow and provides a good yield.
+Now it is the cheapest of all root crops and is eaten by most people in soups, stews or curries.

 Breadfruit is a seasonal staple.
 It is grown in most households in the villages.

 Rice was brought by the Indian immigrants and was grown for domestic use around Fiji.

 Vegetables

 Taro leaf, rourou, is the most important cash crop for Fijian communities.
 It is used in everyday meals and also used for ceremonial meals to make palusami.

-Bele (Abelmoschus manihot, also hibiscus bele/hibiscus spinach [Hibiscus manihot]) is one of the most nutritious traditional vegetables in Oceania.
+Bele (Abelmoschus manihot, also hibiscus bele/hibiscus spinach [hibiscus manihot]) is one of the most nutritious traditional vegetables in Oceania.
 It is a highly nutritious green leafy vegetable grown in almost every household.
 The leaves are rich sources of vitamins and minerals such as iron and magnesium, pro Vit A and C, also have very high levels of folate, an important nutrient for pregnant and nursing women.